 Recordings of this concert have circulated among collectors for many, many years.
 Dagger claim that this is a newly discovered tape that was until recently in the possession of the promoters.
 It is not soundboard unfortunately but from two michrophones that were suspended above the stage.
 Dagger do state that the quality of their release is similar to their previous Oakland Colisem CD, but this a little better I feel, even if the vocals are slightly diminished.
 Note however that the beginning of "Purple Haze" is missing here.

 This final European tour, which Jimi didn't want to do, was pretty catastrophic.
 It began with the disappointing Isle Of Wight show and continued through some good bad and ugly (Aarhus) concerts to Fehmarn Island in Germany, where the tour was abandoned as Billy Cox became ill (he does look troubled in the booklet photos).
 The performance at Fehmarn is among the best of the short tour as Jimi was perhaps coming into his stride, his playing precise and more enthusiasatic.
-Copenhagen is considered to be the best performance of the tour (unfortunately it was professionally recorded).
+Copenhagen is considered to be the best performance of the tour (unfortunately it wasn't professionally recorded).